wasee22/RTL_design_workshop_by-VSD/Day 2/README.md

 # Day 2: Timing Libraries, Synthesis Approaches, and Efficient Flip-Flop Coding

 I've continued this course to expand my knowledge of RTL design using open-source tools.
 This README summarizes what I learned during **Day 2** of the 5-day RTL workshop.
-Today’s focus was on timing libraries, hierarchical vs. flat synthesis approaches, and efficient flip-flop coding styles.
+Today’s focus was on timing libraries, hierarchical vs flat synthesis approaches, and efficient flip-flop coding styles.

 ---